wyattjoh/ims/README.md

         the address to listen for new connections on (default "0.0.0.0:8080") -origin-url string
-        url for the origin server to pull images from
+        url for the origin server to pull images from -timeout duration
+        used to set the cache control max age headers, set to 0 to disable (default 15m0s)
 ```

 ## License